MetaMask/metamask-docs/snaps/learn/about-snaps/execution-environment.md

 The execution environment is designed to:

-- Prevent Snaps from influencing any other running code, including MetaMask itself.
+- Prevent Snaps from polluting the global environment.
-  That is, it prevents all Snaps from polluting the global environment and malicious Snaps from stealing from users.
+- Prevent malicious Snaps from stealing from users.
 - Prevent Snaps from accessing sensitive JavaScript global APIs (such as `fetch`) without permission.
 - Be "fully virtualizable," or platform-independent.